Methadone Clinic Essex County, NJ

 Team Management 2000 Inc Team Management 2000 Behavioral Health

 Team Management 2000 Inc Team Management 2000 Behavioral Health is a methadone clinic in Essex County, NJ.
-It is situated at 972 Broad Street, 3rd Floor, 07102 zip.
-Team Management 2000 Inc Team Management 2000 Behavioral Health provides outpatient treatment, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It is located at 972 Broad Street, 3rd Floor, 07102 zip.
+Team Management 2000 Inc Team Management 2000 Behavioral Health provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
 Team Management 2000 Inc Team Management 2000 Behavioral Health provides suboxone prescription and naltrexone administration.
-Other than methadone treatment, Team Management 2000 Inc Team Management 2000 Behavioral Health offers HIV and AIDS education, support and counseling, family counseling and substance use education.
-Team Management 2000 Inc Team Management 2000 Behavioral Health provides medication-assisted services to men and women.
+Other than methadone treatment, Team Management 2000 Inc Team Management 2000 Behavioral Health offers HIV and AIDS education, support and counseling, group counseling and hepatitis education, counseling and support.
+Team Management 2000 Inc Team Management 2000 Behavioral Health provides medication-assisted treatment to women and men.
 Team Management 2000 Inc Team Management 2000 Behavioral Health also supports Spanish patients for addiction treatment.

 Family Service Bureau Of Newark Gateway To Freedom Addiction Program

 Family Service Bureau Of Newark Gateway To Freedom Addiction Program is a methadone clinic in Essex County, NJ.
-It is situated at 274 South Orange Avenue, 2nd Floor, 07103 zip.
-Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment.
-Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Other than methadone treatment, Family Service Bureau Of Newark Gateway To Freedom Addiction Program offers individual counseling, group counseling and hepatitis education, counseling and support.
-Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides medication-assisted services to women and men.
-Family Service Bureau Of Newark Gateway To Freedom Addiction Program also supports Spanish, Portuguese and Tagalog patients for drug addiction treatment.
+It is located at 274 South Orange Avenue, 2nd Floor, 07103 zip.
+Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment.
+Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Other than methadone treatment, Family Service Bureau Of Newark Gateway To Freedom Addiction Program offers family counseling, marital/couples counseling and group counseling.
+Family Service Bureau Of Newark Gateway To Freedom Addiction Program provides medication-assisted treatment to men and women.
+Family Service Bureau Of Newark Gateway To Freedom Addiction Program also supports Spanish, Portuguese and Chinese patients for addiction treatment.

 Frequently Asked Questions About Methadone Clinics in Essex County, NJ